Seahawks rookie Mike Morris plans to take advantage of Michael Bennett’s teachings

 Asked to elaborate, Morris, a native of Belle Glade, Fla., said: “Just doing rookie stuff.
 It is what it is.
 I love them.’’

-But the obvious hope is that down the road Morris will be like Bennett — a defensive lineman entering the league with question marks who goes on to thrive and forge a long career and be on the other end of “rookie stuff.’’
+But the obvious hope is that, down the road, Morris will be like Bennett — a defensive lineman entering the league with question marks who goes on to thrive, forge a long career and be on the other end of “rookie stuff.’’

 He’s hoping to truly begin that process Thursday night against the Vikings when he figures to get ample opportunity to show if what Bennett has been teaching him is taking hold.